konarev/wine-launcher-creator/Readme.txt

 -----------
 To use it as nautilus action, you need to install nautilus-actions package.
-After that, you can use appropriate option in Settings section to install this script as nutilus action (for Gnome 2/Mate select Gnome 2, for Gnome 3/Unity/Cinnamon select Gnome 3), or alternatively, you can use System->Preferences->Nautilus Actions Configuration to import /usr/local/share/wlcreator/wlcaction.xml
+After that, you can use appropriate option in Settings section to install this script as nutilus action:
+ - for Gnome 2 select Gnome 2 (maybe works in Mate)
+ - for Gnome 3/Unity select Gnome 3 (maybe works in Cinnamon) or alternatively, you can use System->Preferences->Nautilus Actions Configuration to import /usr/local/share/wlcreator/wlcaction.xml

 To use it as nautilus script, you need to have nautilus-scripts-manager package installed.
 You can enable it using appropriate option in Settings section, or alternatively, you can enable it using System->Preferences->Nautilus scripts manager

-To use it as a Dolphin Service, select appropriate option in Settings section.
+To use it as a KDE 4 Dolphin Service, select appropriate option in Settings section.

+IMPORTANT: Gnome 3 users need to logout/login before new launcher is active, or alternatively, press ALT+F2 and enter "r" to restart the shell.

+Integration is tested on Ubuntu 12.04 (Unity), OpenSUSE 12.3 (KDE 4) and Fedora 17 (Gnome 3).

 Command line